Ouran High School Host Club: Reception

 By December 2011, the series had over 13 million copies in circulation.
 The series is a parody of otaku culture, especially cross-dressing.
 The club often dresses up in dazzling costumes, and Renge Hōshakuji is also identified as an otaku.
 Rose Bridges, writing for Anime News Network, regards Ouran as being the first example of a "fujoshi comedy" genre—loosely defined as humorous anime with predominantly male casts that cater to shipping-obsessed fangirls.

 The manga artist of the series Bisco Hatori appeared at Anime Expo 2019 at the Los Angeles Convention Center in Los Angeles.
 During several interviews and panels, she indicated that she would welcome another project concerning the characters and topics covered in Ouran but could not produce an anime and advised fans to continue petitioning the studio.
 When asked about the Boy Love suggested in the series, she stated that Ouran has always been meant to be a parody of yaoi manga.
 As for Haruhi being a female, it was revealed that the character was originally meant to be a boy, but one of her editors suggested a gender swap.
 Thus, Hatori invented a female character that "doesn't need to dress up like a boy other than the fact that those are the clothing she wears and likes" without subtext.
 She expressed that she is not hung up on genre parameters or gender orientation because every person should be proud of being unique while remaining true to themselves.
 In summation, Hatori stressed Ouran being a story about family and friendship, without any intention of being a pioneer of "fujoshi comedy," though admits that it happened just the same.

-In recent years, reviews of the series have been more critical of how Ouran High School Host Club represents aspects of the LGBTQ+ community.
+In the 2020s, reviews of the series have been more critical of how Ouran High School Host Club represents aspects of the LGBTQ+ community.
 This includes debates about how the language used in the series has shifted in meaning over time, with terms in both Japanese and English-language version of the anime such as "tranny" being used to describe Haruhi's crossdressing father Ryoji "Ranka" Fujioka, which is considered as more of a slur today than it did when the series debuted.
 Criticism is also directed at the characters from the rival Zuka Club who have been described as fitting the stereotype of the "predatory lesbian" and being depicted as fascistic.
+These reviews overall appraised the series positively.